awsdocs/aws-doc-sdk-examples/go/s3/README.md

 ### UploadDirectory/UploadDirectory.go

-This example uploads the files in a directory to a bucket.
+This example uploads the files in a directory to an Amazon S3 bucket.

 `go run UploadDirectory.go -b BUCKET -d DIRECTORY`